Italian PM wins crucial vote in Senate with very thin margin

-ROME (AP) — Italian Premier Giuseppe Conte won a crucial confidence vote in the Senate late Tuesday, keeping his wobbly coalition afloat for now, but with such a shrunken majority it will make it extremely hard to effectively govern a country reeling from the pandemic.
+ROME (AP) — Italian Premier Giuseppe Conte squeaked through a crucial Senate confidence vote Tuesday night, allowing him to keep his wobbly coalition afloat but failing to secure the reliable support needed from lawmakers to help him effectively govern the country with its pandemic-pummeled economy.

-The vote went 156 to 140 in his favor, There were 16 abstentions, thanks to a coalition ally that bolted the center-left government last week.
+The vote went 156 to 140 in his favor.
+There were 16 abstentions, thanks to a small but key coalition ally that bolted the center-left coalition last week, jeopardizing Conte's survival at the nation's helm.
+Two of the yes votes came from the center-right opposition party led by ex-Premier Silvio Berlusconi.

-An absolute majority in the Senate is 161, so to pass critical legislation, including aid to help Italy's battered economy, Conte will likely have to resort often on support from outside his coalition.
+An absolute majority in the Senate is 161, so to pass critical legislation, including aid to help Italy's battered economy, Conte faces the unpleasant prospect of having to rely on lawmakers outside his coalition.

+Conte tweeted that “now the aim is to make this majority more solid.
+Italy doesn't have a minute to lose.
+Right to work to overcome the health emergency and the economic crisis.”

-Had he lost the confidence vote in Parliament's upper chamber, Conte would have been required to resign.
-But without absolute command of a majority there, he could still opt to hand in his resignation to Italian President Sergio Mattarella, in a bid to be tapped anew to try to cobble together a revamped, more dependable coalition.
+Had he lost, Conte would have been required to resign.
+He could till opt to hand in his resignation to Italian President Sergio Mattarella, in a bid to be tapped anew to try to cobble together a revamped, more solid coalition.

+Conte's tweet indicated, however, that he wanted to try to forge on, no matter how hobbled his coalition was left by the defection of lawmakers loyal to former Premier Matteo Renzi.

+With the vote barely counted, right-wing opposition members started demanding Conte and his oft-bickering, shrunken coalition quit.

 In the lower Chamber of Deputies, where the 16-month-old government holds a more comfortable margin, Conte won a first confidence vote on Monday.

-Without the backing of Renzi and his 17 fellow senators, Conte went into Tuesday's vote in the upper chamber of Parliament facing an even more uphill battle for him and his government to stay in power, since the center-left coalition's majority in the Senate is narrower than what it enjoys in the Chamber of Deputies.

-“Numbers are important, today even more so.
-But even more important is the quality of the political project,’’ Conte said.
-“We ask all the political forces to help us relaunch with the maximum speed and help us repair the damage to citizens’ trust that the crisis has produced.”
+Last week, Renzi yanked his two ministers from his small, centrist Italia Viva (Italy Alive) party, in a spat over how much control Conte would hold in deciding how the EU largesse gets spent.

-Renzi, in replying to Conte in the Senate Tuesday, hammered away at what he contended was the government's less-than-bold response to fighting the pandemic, including in how funds will be spent to revive Italy's battered economy, already stagnant for years before COVID-19 struck.
+Renzi has hammered away at what he depicted as Conte's less-than-bold response to fighting the pandemic, including in how funds will be spent to revive Italy's battered economy, already stagnant for years before COVID-19 struck.

-"In view of the pandemic, there's a need for a stronger government,” Renzi added in attacking Conte.

-But even surviving the Senate vote, Conte’s government still risked being hobbled going forward, since he would have to count on lawmakers outside his coalition to help pass legislation.
+Even though he triggered Conte's political crisis, within hours of the Senate vote, Renzi indicated he would consider returning to the coalition if asked.
+That is a bold stance, considering the Democrats, a main coalition partner, ruled out making any coalition deal with defector Renzi.

-In a sign of support, Liliana Segre, a Holocaust survivor and senator-for-life who traveled from Milan to vote.
-A representative said that Segre, 90, has not yet received a vaccine against the coronavirus.
-Segre was made a senator-for-life by Italy's president to honor her work in keeping the memory of the Holocaust alive by speaking to students in schools throughout the nation.
+Among them was Liliana Segre, a 90-year-old Holocaust survivor and senator-for-life who traveled from Milan to vote, Segre was made a senator-for-life by Italy's president to honor her work in keeping the memory of the Holocaust alive by speaking to students in schools throughout the nation.

-The government crisis heightened demands by the opposition for an election two years early.
-But President Sergio Mattarella is considered unlikely at this point to choose that option, given the difficulty of organizing a campaign and vote during a pandemic.
+If Conte's coalition does fold, and no solid one can be tapped to replace it, elections two years early could result.
+But Mattarella is considered unlikely at this point to choose that option, given the difficulty of organizing a campaign and vote during a pandemic.

+In boasting of how much EU pandemic recovery aid should be coming Italy's way, Conte held himself out as staunchly pro-EU in a bid to appeal to centrists.
+But that is a stance in striking contrast with the oft-Euro-skeptic view from some in his senior coalition partner, the populist 5-Star Movement.

+Renzi and the 5-Stars had clashed over the Movement's refusal to accept EU loan money to help reinforce Italy's health care system.

 EU Vice President Valdis Dombrovskis expressed hope that Italy's “political instability would not compromise” Italy's already “substantial” preparation of the recovery plan.
 He noted that Italy is by far the largest recipient of the pandemic funding.